 When Mimi Grant becomes mayor of Whispering Bay, she gets a whole lot more than she bargained for.
-Her biggest concern?
 The city’s annual festival is in financial ruin and the former housewife doesn’t have a clue how to fix things.
-But, she’s determined to bring the sleepy beachside town into the twenty-first century.
+Despite her inexperience, she’s determined to bring the sleepy beachside town into the twenty-first century.

 Eighteen years ago (more or less) …

 Once upon a time there was a seventeen-year-old girl named Mary, who found herself in the family way.
 (No, not that Mary.)
 But, there was a similarity in their stories that women of all ages were all too familiar with.
 Both Marys had gotten inconveniently pregnant.
 One, by Divine Intervention, and the other…well, let’s just say it was the sex that had been divine.

 Mary, more formally known as Mary Margaret, and better yet by her nickname, Mimi, had just turned in her senior English project when she was hit by an uncontrollable wave of nausea.
 She barely made the girls’ bathroom in time for what would be the first of many mornings spent worshipping a porcelain throne.
 It was mid-December and her period was a week late, but the stomach flu was going around, so she wasn’t too worried (and denial wasn’t just a river in Egypt).

 But then when another month went by, and still no period, it was time to face facts.
 Despite that she’d been infinitely careful, there was definitely every possibility in the world that she just might be pregnant.
 So on her way home from school she stopped by the local CVS with plans to buy a home pregnancy test.
 As luck would have it, her mother’s best friend, and Whispering Bay’s biggest busy body, Denise Holbert, was there, too.
 So instead, Mimi bought a pack of gum and a copy of Seventeen magazine (Leonardo DiCaprio was on the cover!) and slunk out the door.